 The Ministry of Energy has been taking strong climate-positive actions for years:

 - Developing a long-term energy plan for the entire province driven by a vision that focuses on a safe, clean, reliable and affordable energy future.
 As we plan for Ontario’s energy needs for the next 20 years, conservation will continue to be the first resource considered.
-It is the cleanest and most cost-effective energy resource, and it offers consumers a way to reduce their electricity bills, and reduces the need to build new generation, transmission and distribution infrastructure.
+It is the cleanest and most cost-effective energy resource, offers consumers a way to reduce their electricity bills, and reduces the need to build new generation, transmission and distribution infrastructure.

 - Fully eliminating coal as a source of electricity generation, becoming the first jurisdiction in North America to do so.
 Coal is a fossil fuel that releases greenhouse gases and pollutes our air.
-Eliminating coal from Ontario’s electricity supply mix means Improving air quality in Ontario so that people enjoy fewer smog days and breathe cleaner air.
+Improving air quality in Ontario as a result so that people enjoy fewer smog days and breathe cleaner air.

 - Working closely with energy agencies to understand and address the impacts of climate change, including the effects of severe weather.
-Ontario’s investments in resilient infrastructure, emergency preparedness activities, market regulations, as well as proactive grid testing all help to ensure our provinces has a reliable and robust electricity system.
+Investments in resilient infrastructure, emergency preparedness activities, market regulations, as well as proactive grid testing all help to ensure a reliable and robust electricity system.

 Ontario’s cap and trade program begins on January 1, 2017.
 Under the program, electricity importers are required to report the emissions associated with electricity imported into Ontario under Ontario Regulation 144/16 and submit carbon allowances for these emissions.

 The regulation references default emissions factors for the calculation of emissions associated with unspecified imports to be made available by the Ministry of Energy.
 The default emissions factors for 2018 for various balancing authorities can be found in Table 1 below.

 |Balancing Authority||Peak Factor||Off-Peak Factor|